Musique

 "Der Franzose ist ein Meister der Fusionen, Blenners verspielte

-Interpretationen und glasklare Klänge manifestieren einen
+Interpretationen und glasklare Klänge manifestieren einen eigenständigen

-eigenständigen Charakter, sie transportieren eine Atmosphere
+Charakter, sie transportieren eine Atmosphere sehr persönlicher

-sehr persönlicher Inspirationen".
+Inspirationen".

 Fachblatt Musikmagazin (Germany)

 " ...Serge Blenner´s newie is quite good...
-I know
+I know that

 AF, Audion (England)